 - 470 g jar pitted morello cherries, drained

 As a U.S. baker using our standard measuring units, you’ll need to convert grams into ounces using this Cooking Ingredients Conversion website.
-Be sure to jot down the U.S. measurements in your cookbook, so you can skip this time consuming step next time around.
+In addition, be sure to jot down the U.S. measurements in your cookbook, so you can skip this time-consuming step next time around.

 Caster sugar is simply granulated sugar that has been ground to a super-fine consistency in a blender.
 Here are instructions for making your own caster sugar.

 A clafoutis is an egg-based recipe that would be perfect for a brunch.
 Of all the recipes we made with our shipment of cherries, this one was our least favorite, but I think it’s because we used too large of a baking dish and the final result was on the thin side.
-For a slightly sweet, elegant dish, it’s worth making.
+Nevertheless, it’s worth making for a slightly sweet, elegant dish.

 - Large knob of unsalted butter for greasing